gluonhq/gluonfx-gradle-plugin/README.md

 # Important Notice

-Gluon releases the [Client plugin for Maven](https://github.com/gluonhq/client-maven-plugin), and this plugin is maintained and kept up to date by the community.
+Gluon releases the [GluonFX plugin for Maven](https://github.com/gluonhq/gluonfx-maven-plugin), and this plugin is maintained and kept up to date by the community.

 Use at your own risk.